micmejia/bible-dump/AMPC/Luke/Luke 14.md

-For which of you, wishing to build a [^h]farm building, does not first sit down and calculate the cost [to see] whether he has sufficient means to finish it?
+For which of you, wishing to build a farm building, does not first sit down and calculate the cost [to see] whether he has sufficient means to finish it?